patiencendiligence/yongshinhalmom/README.md

-# Yongshin Halmeom – AI Lifestyle Report
+# Yongshin Halmom – AI Lifestyle Report

-Yongshin Halmeom is a web-based application that generates personalized lifestyle reports using AI.
+Yongshin Halmom is a web-based application that generates personalized lifestyle reports using AI.

 ## Overview